 - Whitebox solution: A machine learning model that delivers readable rules through a Decision Tree algorithm.
 Each applied rule creates a new branch where the nodes are clear parameters.

-- Black Box model: relying on complex probability-based classification that remove transparency for the sake of scores.
+- Black box machine learning model: relying on complex probability-based classification that remove transparency for the sake of scores.

-Whichever the model, by feeding it through a ML system, your simple data point has now been enriched, transformed, and turned into a powerful weapon in your fight against fraudulent users.
+Whichever the model, by feeding it through an ML system, your simple data point has now been enriched, transformed, and turned into a powerful weapon in your fight against fraudulent users.

 Data enrichment isn’t just an option for fraud prevention: it is one of the most crucial processes which allows you to get a clear picture of who your users are – whether it’s in the travel industry or for an online gambling platform.

-However, data enrichment is just one part of the process.
+However, gathering data is just one part of the process.
 It is meaningless without proper analysis.
 And the only way to pore over this data to turn it into insights is through machine learning tools.
-Combining data enrichment with machine learning is what improves risk-based decision making, maximize resources to fight against fraud, and outsmart malicious users whose goal is to damage your business.
+Combining data enrichment with machine learning is what improves risk-based decision making, maximizes resources to fight against fraud, and outsmarts malicious users whose goal is to damage your business.

 Data enrichment is useful in fraud prevention, cybersecurity, but also marketing and online retail.
-It helps to learn more about your users based on as few datapoint as possible.
+It helps to learn more about your users based on as few datapoints as possible.